TobsDev/bookmark-landing-page/README.md

 </h1>

 This project is developed using the Gatsbyjs static site generator and SASS in combination with the BEM framework and will be hosted on Zeit.co leveraging continuous deployment.

+Project management is done through JIRA.
+Let's test this.